Land of the Ice Bears: An In-Depth Exploration of Arctic Svalbard

 Scout for Polar Bears, Seals, Walrus, Reindeer & More on an Arctic Wildlife Extravaganza

 A High Arctic archipelago lying north of Norway between the Barents and Greenland seas, Svalbard is just 600 miles from the North Pole.
 This rugged realm of deep fjords, jagged mountains and massive glaciers is warmed by the midnight sun during the endless days of the northern summer.
 Svalbard is one of the best places on Earth to see polar bears on the sea ice, their natural habitat.
-We may observe frolicking cubs and adults hunting for seals on ice floes—all on display from the proximity and safety of our ship’s deck rail, and our fleet of Zodiacs for closer discovery.
-Our onboard naturalists are ace spotters, and while we regularly see more than a hundred polar bears in a season, it's not the number of sightings that count as much as the quality—we frequently spy them at thrilling close range along with a host of other Arctic wildlife!
+We may observe frolicking cubs and adults hunting for seals on ice floes—all on display from the proximity and safety of our ship’s deck rail, and from our fleet of Zodiacs for closer discovery.
+Our onboard naturalists are ace spotters, and while we regularly see more than a hundred polar bears in a season, it's not the number of sightings that count as much as the quality—we frequently spy them at thrilling close range along with a host of other Arctic wildlife.

 Encounter Arctic polar bears from the safety of our expedition ship—ice-cloaked Svalbard is one of the best places in the world to see them in their natural habitat

 Look for reindeer, Arctic fox, walrus, seals and a multitude of seabirds, approaching lively rookeries up close on Zodiac excursions and by kayak

 Learn about Arctic wildlife, geology, polar exploration and the contemporary challenges of climate change from our ship's complement of polar experts and naturalist guides